tenor/RestBus.Benchmarks/readme.md

 **NServiceBus**

-- Increasing the test thread count did not make any signicant difference in results.
+- Increasing the test thread count did not produce any signicant difference in results.
 - Increasing [MaximumConcurrencyLevel](https://web.archive.org/web/20160126031741/http://docs.particular.net/nservicebus/operations/tuning) setting increased the number of threads used by NServiceBus but had no noticeable effect on throughput.

 This may be a licensing issue, but [this suggests otherwise](https://web.archive.org/web/20150503165259/http://docs.particular.net/nservicebus/licensing/licensing-limitations).